 It was probably the dream of every youngster - steam train driver.
-Whether you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby, the world of locomotives and wagons is fascinating when you're young.
+Whether you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby.
+Everybody would love to drive a train and the world of locomotives and wagons is fascinating when you're young.
 And judging by the popularity of heritage railways, it would seem the enthusiasm for trains is un-waning as we grow up!

 What we love about our experience days is the fact that they are offer a really comprehensive itinerary.
 Many start in the morning with a train crew meeting over a cuppa where the running schedule for the day is discussed.
 You will instantly feel like part of the team, many of whom are actually volunteers with many, many years of experience in engine restoration, maintenance and driving.
 So much so that's it's a real honour to spend time with them.

 Those lucky enough to be going on a footplate experience will then relish the chance to be 'up front' in a wonderful, fully restored loco.
 We have to say, it's a proper working environment (as the coal fire needs stoking after all!) so prepare for it to be hot, sooty and noisy too.
 But that's all part of the fun.
 Of course, there's no firing up to be done if you're in a diesel set up - which is one of the reasons why steam locos were superseded by the 'cleanness' of these engines, but it's a real thrill to be at the helm of a early 1950s diesel multiple unit chugging along the railway.

 As well as having the chance to be a driver for the day, you can also find out what it's like to be a signal operator.
 Nowadays everything is fully electronic, but back in the days of steam, each signal box was staffed and it involved shifting heavy metal levers to change the tracks for the trains.
 As you can imagine, the job came with a lot of responsibility!